 Facebook figured that lots of us were not sure what the update to pages meant, so they cleared the air for us.
 In a nutshell:

 The left-side column will show what the page is all about.

 Apps will appear in two locations: in the left-side column, or in the top navigation menu.

 The Activity tab at the top of the Page, or in the This Week box on the right will have the messages

 Just as it is now, admins will receive a notification whenever their page is added to your page watch list.
 It still won’t disclose the name of the page that added them.

 Pinterest has been translated into Hungarian, Romanian, Thai, Tagalog (the language of the Phillippines), Malay and Vietnamese between last Friday and today.

-Facebook acquired Oculus VR, a virtual reality technology which some of us on this side of the globe had never heard of before this week.
+Facebook acquired Oculus VR, a virtual reality technology that some of us on this side of the globe had never heard of before this week.
 According to Mark Zuckerberg, they plan to make Oculus a platform for many other experiences beyond games.